 Action # Title Description Total Funds Contributing 2.1 Social Emotional Learning (SEL) Program Teachers implement an effective, authentic SEL program across all schools.
 District leadership implements adult SEL training, SEL staff and student survey data.
-A full-time social worker at every site will support with SEL program.
-Purchase and update appropriate SEL curriculum program for each school, including training for curriculum.
+A full-time social worker at every site supports the SEL program.
+We will purchase and update appropriate SEL curriculum program for each school, including training for curriculum.
 SEL programs create more inclusive, safe places to learn, and specifically address needs of special populations such as LGBTQ+ youth, or youth who have experienced trauma.
-Through an effective, authentic SEL program implemented in every class in the district, teachers and students alike will enrich their own SEL skills which will increase student engagement and successful learning in the classroom, particularly for unduplicated student populations.
-Purchase materials to support social-emotional learning, i.e., Second Step, Restorative Justice, Panorama, and create opportunities for staff to strengthen strategies that are sensitive to students who may have experienced trauma and which supports the health, healing, resilience, and well-being of these students.
-ADDRESSES INPUT FROM EDUCATIONAL PARTNERS (See Engaging Educational Partners section at the beginning of the LCAP for additional information including numbering below): Parent/Family feedback: 4.)
-Reported attending several meetings in the parent centers at their site and loving it.
-5.)
-Suggested that more communications go out to families regarding parent centers and the services available there.
-This could be done through social media, community centers, and churches.
-6.)
-Workshop suggestions: CAASPP, nutrition, connecting with your child, parent job search and resume review, support with filling out forms for financial assistance and community resources, parent support for families with children at the dual immersion program (MV), job fair for open positions within the district 7.)
-Suggested time for evening meetings (in person and Zoom): 4:30pm or 6:00pm \$45,466.00 No Yes
+Through an effective, authentic SEL program implemented in every class in the district, teachers and students alike will enrich their own SEL skills which will increase student engagement and successful learning in the classroom, particularly for unduplicated student populations. \$45,466.00 Yes